keceli/README/docker.md

 ```
 docker build -t <MYIMAGE> .
 ```
-General convention for <MYIMAGE> is username/imagename, i.e keceli/petsc
+General convention for MYIMAGE is username/imagename:tag, i.e keceli/petsc:3.6

-Run with
+You can run the container with
 ```
 docker run -it <MYIMAGE> bash
 ```